 Following completion of the 2014 removal activities, there was a substantial spike in metals concentrations at Site 13, including cadmium, copper, lead, manganese, nickel and zinc.
 This was expected since the removal activities were up-gradient of the monitoring site and resulted in exposing relatively unoxidized production rock at the edge of the removal area near the 1350 adit.
 It was also expected that there would be a relatively short flushing period of residual oxidation products from the underlying soils beneath the recently removed waste rock.
 A similar spike in metals was observed in 2003 and 2004 at the 960 Site following production rock removal, and by 2005 concentrations decreased significantly to well below pre-removal levels.
-The 2015 monitoring results from Site 13 showed that the concentrations of all metals were lower than the peaks observed in 2014 and appear to be trending downward.
-The 2015 measurements of conductivity and sulfate were among the lowest ever observed at Site 13.
-Cadmium and zinc concentrations remain elevated compared to previous levels, likely caused by oxidation of the recently exposed waste rock near the adit.
-The concentrations are expected to decrease as the mineral surfaces become coated with oxidation products and vegetation becomes fully established.
+The 2015 and 2016 monitoring results from Site 13 show that metals concentrations are trending downward.